Material Costing | Practical Problems and Solutions

-A factory uses a particular raw material.
-There are three processes A, B and C. The data relating to inputs, outputs and rejections during the month of April are given below:
+A factory uses a specific raw material.
+There are also three processes A, B, and C. The data relating to inputs, outputs, and rejections for the month of April are given below.

 |Inputs (in pieces)

-Calculate the cost of raw materials to produce one piece of the finished product when:
+Calculate the cost of raw materials needed to produce one piece of the finished product when:

-(a) the weight of the finished product is 10 gram.
+- The weight of the finished product is 10 gram

-(b) the price of the raw material is $1 per kg.
+- The price of the raw material is $1 per kg

 |No. of Pieces||Rejected Pieces|